 While KHS is most known for adoptions, we have many programs—all designed to strengthen the bond between people and pets, and ultimately end pet overpopulation and homelessness.
 Our programs include:

-KHS finds loving homes for 6,000+ cats and dogs per year through its 10 permanent adoption sites in the Louisville area: the East Campus in Lyndon and nine adoption centers in Feeders Supply stores.
+KHS finds loving homes for thousands of cats and dogs per year through its two adoption sites in the Louisville area: the East Campus at 1000 Lyndon Lane and the Sam Swope Pet Treatment & Lifesaving Center (also called the Main Campus) at 241 Steedly Drive..
 We also offer feline adoptions at Louisville first cat café, the Purrfect Day Café.
 All KHS pets are spayed or neutered, microchipped, wormed, given flea preventative, heartworm tested and are up-to-date on vaccinations.